alexm710/Gym-Application/README.md

 # Gym Application

 ## Project Overview
 This application will develop a weekly gym plan and fitness routine for a user depending on certain factors.
 For example their weight, height, ability and fitness level will affect how difficult the training program is.
-Furthermore, if a user completes multiple weeks in succession, the training will incrementally get hard
+Furthermore, if a user completes multiple weeks in succession, the training will incrementally get more difficult.

 ## Sprint Overview